-- 3.4 "Bonnet leading edge (BLE)" means the front upper outer structure including the bonnet and wings, the upper and side members of the headlight surrounds and any other attachments.
-The reference line identifying the position of the bonnet leading edge is defined by its height above the ground reference plane and by the horizontal distance separating it from the bumper (bumper lead), as determined in accordance with paragraphs 3.6, 3.15 and 3.10 respectively. - 3.5 "Bonnet leading edge height (BLEH)" means the vertical distance between the ground reference plane and the bonnet leading edge reference line, as defined in paragraph 3.6, with the vehicle positioned in its normal ride attitude.
+- 3.43.
+"Bonnet leading edge (BLE)" means the front edge of the upper outer structure of the vehicle including the bonnet and wings, the upper and side members of the headlight surrounds and any other attachments.
+The reference line identifying the position of the bonnet leading edge is defined by its height above the ground reference plane and by the horizontal distance separating it from the bumper (bumper lead), as determined in accordance with paragraphs 3.6, 3.15. and 3.10. respectively. - 3.54.
+"Bonnet leading edge height (BLEH)" means, at any point on the bonnet leading edge, the vertical distance between the ground reference plane and the bonnet leading edge reference line at that point, as defined in paragraph 3.6., with the vehicle positioned in its normal ride attitude

-3.6 "Bonnet leading edge reference line" means the geometric trace of the points of contact between a straight edge 1000 mm long and the front surface of the bonnet, when the straight edge, held parallel to the vertical longitudinal plane of the car and inclined rearwards by 50° from the vertical and with the lower end 600 mm above the ground, is traversed across and in contact with the bonnet leading edge (See Figure 1.).
+3.65.
+"Bonnet leading edge reference line" means the geometric trace of the points of contact between a straight edge 1000 mm long and the front surface of the bonnet, when the straight edge, held parallel to the vertical longitudinal plane of the car and inclined rearwards by 5040° from the vertical and with the lower end 600 mm above the ground, is traversed across and in contact with the bonnet leading edge (See see Figure 1.).

-For vehicles having the bonnet top surface inclined at essentially 50°, so that the straight edge makes a continuous contact or multiple contacts rather than a point contact, determine the reference line with the straight edge inclined rearwards at an angle of 40° from the vertical.
+For vehicles having the bonnet top surface inclined at essentially $50\underline{40}^{\circ}$ , so that the straight edge makes a continuous contact or multiple contacts rather than a point contact, determine the reference line with the straight edge inclined rearwards at an angle of $40\underline{35}^{\circ}$ from the vertical.